ToVinhKhang/ToVinhKhang/README.md

 <br />

 # ABOUT ME
-_I am passionate about business analysis, have knowledge of the most popular programming languages, skills in business process modeling, public speaking, and demonstrated experience as a team leader throughout the projects studied at school.
-Furthermore, my part-time jobs in university life required exceptional time management, collaboration efforts, and interpersonal abilities.
+_I am passionate about business analysis and project management.
+Have knowledge of the most popular present programming languages, gain experience in business process modeling, public speaking, and demonstrated experience as a team leader.
 Besides, I used to be in roles designer, developer, and tester.
-A perfectionist who ensures that every task is completed with the utmost attention to detail._
+Furthermore, my part-time jobs in university life required exceptional time management, collaboration efforts, and interpersonal abilities, a perfectionist who ensures that every task is completed with the utmost attention to detail.
+Outside of work, I learn about the culture and history of all countries, swimming, photography,... which helps me find life balance and refill the energy for a new day._

 <br />